 Cardboard for Christmas Decorations

-I bet you have pieces of cardboard in your house that you are willing to burn sooner or later.
-I will recommend you reuse those cardboards for home decoration on Christmas.
-Be it Christmas trees, stars, or tabletop decorations; cardboard decor can bring life to your party.
+Everybody has empty cardboard cartons lying in their house, especially during the holiday season and shopping.
+Don’t throw or burn them, instead, you reuse the cardboard for home decoration on Christmas.
+Be it Christmas Trees, stars, or tabletop decorations; cardboard décor can bring life to your party.

 Hand Drawn Recycled Cardboard Stars